 Partner Dancing Evolved.

 Fusion dancing derives its name from the intermingling of social dance styles and genres.
 This boundary defying partnered dance allows the dancers the freedom to express their personal styling, while still respecting the fundamental principals of partner dance (e.g. weight shifting, tone, compression/stretching).
-While many fusion dancers have extensive backgrounds in one or many styles, others chose to learn fusion as there first and only style of dance.
+While many fusion dancers have extensive backgrounds in one or many styles, others chose to learn fusion as their first and only style of dance.

-While it is tempting to see fusion dancing as combination of more traditional styles, the community has definitely evolved a distinct personality all it's own.
+While it is tempting to see fusion dancing as combination of more traditional styles, the community has definitely evolved a distinct personality all its own.
 The music is as diverse as the dancers, and creativity and artistry are celebrated.
 For example, many fusion dancers prefer more fluid boundaries between lead and follow, and change between the roles seamlessly within the same dance.
 This type of 'switch dancing' is common place at fusion dances.

 Frequently Asked Questions